stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Or... or the one that, like, jackalopearts does where you basically look like Hunter S. Thompson.
+Or the one that, like, jackalopearts does where you basically look like Hunter S. Thompson.

 #### TIM